-Research programs in CUPPA’s nine interdisciplinary research centers and institutes and two academic departments explore how communities can evolve to meet the needs of residents and improve lives.
+Research programs in CUPPA’s seven interdisciplinary research centers and institutes and two academic departments explore how communities can evolve to meet the needs of residents and improve lives.

 Ensuring social justice, promoting access to transportation and services, providing advocacy for underserved populations, creating jobs in economically depressed neighborhoods, and improving government management and performance at all levels are just some of the areas our faculty examine.

-The Department of Public Administration is the leading public-sector source of research on critical issues of fiscal condition and financial management, in public administration in Illinois.
+The Department of Public Policy, Management, and Analytics is the leading public-sector source of research on critical issues of fiscal condition and financial management, in public administration in Illinois.
 Its faculty was recently ranked among the 20 most productive in the world.